umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Using-The-Forms-API/index.md

 When a form is filled out we need to post the entered values to the `entries` endpoint of the Forms API.

-In order to submit the entered values you send a POST request to `https://api.umbraco.io/forms/{id:guid}/entries` where the id represents the specific form to post the entry to.
+In order to submit the entered values you send a POST request to `https://api.umbraco.io/forms/{id:guid}/entries` where the ID represents the specific form to post the entry to.

 Required headers include `umb-project-alias` and `Api-Key` or a Bearer Token via an Authorization header.
-The payload is a simple key value object with the alias of the fields and the values entered in the form.
+The payload is a key value object with the alias of the fields and the values entered in the form.

 Below is an example of the payload body when sending an entry back to the form retrieved in the previous section.